 I’ve repeated this act of sitting quietly with other friends and family members, and have seen the difference that it can make.
 We’re often so quick to rush in and want to fix things for a person and it can be very hard to stop ourselves from trying.
 Usually the person just wants to express themselves – to be heard, to be listened to and for their problems and concerns to be acknowledged and validated as real.

 I’m not saying to never give a gift to someone – of course, as long as it is thoughtful and appropriate and given with your heart.
 But never underestimate the value of your presence to another person.
 The one thing that we can never get back is time, especially time with the person when they are gone.
 The pandemic has taught us the pain of being apart from those we love.
 When you can, give the gift of your presence to someone who is in need of your company.
-Because this can include all of us at some time in our lives and it is something that we can always cherish, no matter what the occasion or time of year.
+This may include all of us at some time in our lives and is something that we can always cherish, no matter what the occasion or time of year.

 I share the journey of learning how to connect with a parent with Alzheimer’s, someone who can’t connect in the ways they used to.
 Touching on some of your common points of reference Kirsten, the heart and the head, I feel that we have to develop extra layers of expertise with both the heart and the head in order to connect with our loved ones.
 If we can then use that newly acquired expertise in other scenarios, then we absolutely will be more present, more alive.
 That expertise is hard-earned so let’s get as much mileage out of it as we can!